jdevries3133/nvim_config/PLUGINS.md

 This is an implementation of the debugger adapter protocol for neovim.
 It is cursed and fraught, see `./lua/dap_conf.lua` for details, and good luck!

-## `mtdl9/vim-log-highlighting`

-Nice syntax highlighting for logs.
-It is regex-based, so it's not super performant.
-That being said, the author did write the regexes smartly enough that they are performant enough.

-Overall, just some nice syntax highlighting for log files.

 ## `neovim/nvim-lspconfig`

 This plugin provides a lot of the boilerplate that would be needed to get